Emurgo/yoroi/apps/wallet-mobile/src/features/Legal/PrivacyPolicy/privacyPolicy/pt-BR.md

   *   Name

-  *   IP address
+  *   Endereço IP

-  *   Email
+  *   Endereço eletrônico

-  *   Cookies and usage data
+  *   ‘Cookies’ e dados de uso

-  *   Any other information you provide to us voluntarily
+  *   Qualquer outra informação que você nos forneça voluntariamente

 - 3.3 We may also collect Personal Data automatically when you interact with the Software.
 This includes usage data, such as pages visited, links clicked, and other interactions with the Software.